How to Control Moisture in the Beehive

 Beehive Moisture Control - Beehive Moisture Quilt Box

-Another option available to beekeepers when they need to control moisture, is a quilt box.
+Another option available to beekeepers when they need to control moisture is a quilt box.
 Typically, the quilt box is a beehive box modified to hold material that absorbs moisture from the air.
 It is used inside a beehive to reduce the humidity in the air.
 A quilt box may also have holes for beehive ventilation.
 The holes allow moisture to leave the beehive.
-They also enhance air flow through the beehive to keep bees supplied with enough oxygen for their use.
+They also enhance airflow through the beehive to keep bees supplied with enough oxygen for their use.
 In very cold conditions, you should make sure the ventilation of the beehive does not lead to excessive heat loss.

 Choosing a Quilt Box

-You can purchase a quilt box, modify an existing beehive box, or make one for own use.
+You can purchase a quilt box, modify an existing beehive box, or make one for your own use.
 Traditionally, Warre beehives require moisture quilt boxes at all times.
 In Langstroth beehives, the moisture quilt box is added only when needed.
 If you are purchasing one, be sure to get the right size box for your beehives.
 The quilt box for 10-frame Langstroth beehives will not fit in an 8-frame beehive.

 Modifying a Beehive Box into a Quilt Box